 Our final proposal included six categories of signs: directories, identification, directional, safety, advisory and gallery signs.
 The signs were in both French and English and Braille when needed and included a new series of pictograms.
 Each sign had to be measured and placed in the space available.
 We created 405 signs in 15 standard sizes.
 We mapped these out for installation.
 The material for each signed varied according to type and installation location.
 Boards, vinyls, and pin letters were used.
 Sections of walls were painted to work with the scheme.
 This is a selection of signs from the final proposal.

-The final project was only partially implemented.
 Signs in major pain point areas were installed making it easier for visitors to navigate the museum and reducing the number of directional inquiries and lost visitors.
 The full project was put on hold due to funding being redirected.

 I worked on smaller wayfinding projects under the supervision of the head of design that were fully implemented.
 These included wayfinding signage within the restaurant, signage for encouraging recycling and composting in the restaurant and large wayfinding graphics for the Diamonds exhibition.